 Applicant must meet at least two (2) of the following three (3) eligibility requirements:

-Served as an International Board Representative
+Served as an international board representative

-Served as an International Committee Chair
+Served as an onternational committee chair

-Served as a Local Chapter Officer
+Served as a local chapter officer

-Applicant must complete and return the Officer Application.
+Applicant must complete and return the officer application.
 This form will be used by the Nominating Committee to assist in choosing qualified candidates for each office and by the members when voting.

 Any member seeking the office of International Vice President should meet the following eligibility requirements: